 The Internal Model Committee is the advisory and preparatory body to the Board of Directors and the CEO, according to set instructions.
-The Internal Model Committee has not a collective decision mandate.
+The Internal Model Committee does not have a collective decision mandate.

 The Committee is chaired by the CRO.
-Other permanent members are the CFO, Head of Capital Management and a representative from at least one business area.
+Other permanent members are the CFO, the Head of Capital Management and a representative from at least one business area.

-Other functions relating to the internal model
+Other functions relating to the Internal Model